blakelaw/Duplicate-Account-Finder/README.md

   - **Syntax Analysis**: Created syntax based metrics, including average sentence length, frequency of long words, percent of sentences capitalized
   - **Temporal Analysis**: Extracted the hour (0-23) of each post and created a dataframe of post frequency by hour

 - **Visualizations**: Created dendrograms for each hierarchical clustering method.
 Check the `Dendrograms` folder for each.
-(Note: It may be difficult to see eacha image on a brwoser, as the files are very large.
+(Note: It may be difficult to see each image on a browser, as the files are very large.
 I recommend using GIMP or some other photo-editing software)